How The Sports Illustrated Swimsuit Cover Went From Conservative To Tops Optional

-The Sports Illustrated Swimsuit Issue, which will be on newsstands next week, debuted in 1964 as a five page supplement meant to increase readership during the winter sports lull after the Super Bowl.
+The Sports Illustrated Swimsuit Issue debuted in 1964 as a five page supplement meant to increase readership during the winter sports lull after the Super Bowl.

 The very first cover featured a model in a conservative, non-revealing bikini.
 The photo was shot at a wide angle, almost focusing more on the beach background than the model.

-Throughout the ’60s, ’70s, and ’80s, the covers remained fairly tame; they generally featured a beautiful model wearing a bathing suit any young woman would wear to the beach.
+Throughout the 60’s, 70’s, and 80’s, the covers remained fairly tame; they generally featured a beautiful woman wearing a bathing suit any young woman would wear to the beach.

 Business Insider Emails & Alerts